-Perhaps we should slip in a run on our visit?
+Perhaps we should slip in a run to burn off some of the calories?

-Explore San Francisco offers a new sightseeing “Art in Nature” running tour.
-The six-mile run starts from the DeYoung Museum and winds through the Presidio’s man-made forest, incorporating several hills and viewpoints.
+We could do a scenic six-mile run starting from the DeYoung Museum and winding through the Presidio’s man-made forest, incorporating several hills and viewpoints.

-For something less strenuous, Urban Hiker offers a five-mile urban-jungle jaunt climbing quaint staircases and an unmarked trail to the summit of Twin Peaks.
+Or we could do a five-mile urban-jungle jaunt, climbing quaint staircases and an unmarked trail to the summit of Twin Peaks, with Urban Hiker.